biblik/tsp-framework/README.md

 This is a JAVA framework for the Traveling Salesman Problem (TSP).

-This framework was created by Fabien Léhuédé and Damien Prot for pedagogic issues at [Ecole des Mines de Nantes](http://www.mines-nantes.fr/).
+This framework was created by Fabien Léhuédé, Damien Prot and Axel Grimault for pedagogic issues at [Institut Mines Télécom Atlantique](https://www.imt-atlantique.fr/).

 #INSTALLATION